 I feel great freedom when drawing in my sketch book, letting my mind wander or capturing folk on the street.
-The importance of drawing can not be underestimated as it is the default artistic medium for me and strongly influences the way I paint; I strive to retain the linear and expressive qualities as in my drawing style.
+The importance of drawing can not be underestimated as it is the default artistic medium for me and strongly influences the way I paint; I strive to retain the linear and expressive qualities in painting as in my drawing style.

 All drawings are for sale unless stated otherwise.
 Please go to my online shop for details and prices.